rasika2012/openchoreo/README.md

 For more details about the abstractions, refer to [Choreo Resource Kinds](docs/README.md).

 ## Quick Start Guide
-This guide will help users set up the necessary prerequisites, download and install the Choreo Helm chart, verify their setup and deploy the sample application.
+This guide will help users set up the necessary prerequisites, download and install the Choreo Helm chart, verify the setup and deploy the sample application.
 ### _Prerequisites_
 - [Helm](https://helm.sh/docs/intro/install/) version v3.15+
+  > Choreo use the Helm as the package manager to install the required artifacts into the kubernetes cluster.
 - [Cilium](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/#install-cilium) installed kubernetes cluster
     - Cilium version v1.15.10
     - kubernetes version v1.22.0+
+  > Cilium is a dependency for choreo to operate.
+It uses the Cilium CNI plugin to manage the network policies and security for the pods in the cluster.

-### Install Choreo using Helm Chart
+### Generic guide to Install Choreo using Helm Chart
 You can directly install Choreo using the Helm chart provided in our registry.

 ```shell